-Dr. Stacy Closson is a Global Fellow at Kennan and Senior Adjunct Professional Lecturer at American University’s School of International Service.
-She was previously an Assistant Professor at the Patterson School of Diplomacy and International Commerce at the University of Kentucky.
+Dr. Stacy Closson is an Associate Professor of Russia/Eurasia and Polar Security at the National Intelligence University.
+She is also a Global Fellow at the Woodrow Wilson Center’s Kennan Institute.
+She was previously an Assistant Professor at the Patterson School of Diplomacy and International Commerce.
 She received her PhD from the London School of Economics and Political Science in International Relations.
-She came to Patterson from the Woodrow Wilson Center for International Scholars in Washington, D.C. where she was a Kennan fellow.
-Dr. Closson was also a Transatlantic Post-Doctoral Fellow in think tanks in Switzerland and Germany.
-From 1996-2002 she worked in the US Department of Defense as a political-military analyst, entering as a Presidential Management Fellow.
-Dr. Closson has been named an “Emerging Leader in Environmental and Energy Policy” by the Atlantic Council in Washington, D.C.
-Last year, she was a Fulbright Fellow at National Chengchi University, Department of Diplomacy in Taipei, Taiwan.
+Dr. Closson has been a Kennan Fellow at the Woodrow Wilson Center, a Transatlantic Post-Doctoral Fellow in think tanks in Switzerland and Germany, and a Visiting Fellow at the University of Helsinki’s Aleksanteri Institute.
+She was a Fulbright Senior Fellow at National Chengchi University, Department of Diplomacy in Taipei.
+From 1996-2002 Dr. Closson worked in the US Department of Defense as a political-military analyst, entering as a Presidential Management Fellow.
+Dr. Closson’s writings are featured in academic journals and think tanks in the U.S. and Europe.
+She regularly gives talks to U.S. government agencies, congressional staff, military institutions, and think tanks.
 Her most recent book with MIT Press is 'Energy, Economics, and Geopolitical Futures:Eight Long-Range Scenarios.'

 'Russian Foreign Policy in the Arctic: Balancing Cooperation and Competition' Kennan Cable No.24, June 26, 2017 https://www.wilsoncenter.org/publication/kennan-cable-no24-russian-foreign-policy-the-arctic-balancing-cooperation-and